lthms/soap.coffee-lthms/site/posts/August2022.md

 ### Under the Hood

-Overall, the cost of using **`cleopatra`** was not worth the burden, and so I got ride of it.
+Overall, the cost of using **`cleopatra`** was not worth the burden, and so I got rid of it.
 Fortunately, it was not very difficult, since the job of **`cleopatra`** was to extracting the generation processes from org files; I just add to implement a small `makefile` to make use of these files, without having to rely on **`cleopatra`** anymore.